mscdex/node-imap/README.md

         * 'UNDRAFT' - Messages that do not have the \Draft flag set.
         * 'UNFLAGGED' - Messages that do not have the \Flagged flag set.
         * 'UNSEEN' - Messages that do not have the \Seen flag set.
-    * The following are valid criterion that require String values:
+    * The following are valid criterion that require String value(s):
         * 'BCC' - Messages that contain the specified string in the BCC field.
         * 'CC' - Messages that contain the specified string in the CC field.
         * 'FROM' - Messages that contain the specified string in the FROM field.